DirectRTX/Simple-Ad-Network/README.md

 After these are added, make sure there's an orange cloud next to each of them.

 You're done setting up the required DNS records.
-Wasn't that difficult was it?
+It really wasn't that difficult was it?